HARRISON LAKE & PEAK 7292' Trial # 217 & 6

 By using the brush and trees, you can get above the steep section.
 Once out of the vertical gulley, there are several low angle granite slabs to scramble over to reach the summit.

-When you are approaching the summit block, PAY CLOSE ATTENTION TO WHERE YOU ARE WALKING.
-The first time i did this route, i came way too close to walking off the edge.
+When you are approaching Harrison's summit block, PAY CLOSE ATTENTION TO WHERE YOU ARE WALKING.
+The first time I did this route, I came way too close to walking off the edge.

 However, all other hikes from Harrison Lake requires care.